After Filtering 50+ Gallons, Our Tests Show Faucet Water Filters Don’t Have To Be Expensive

 Q. How long do faucet water filters last?

-You’ll want to replace faucet water filter cartridges every 2 to 3 months to ensure that the drinking water is properly cleaned when passing through the water filtration system.
-Faucet-mount filters can last up to 4 years if properly maintained.
+You’ll want to replace faucet water filter cartridges every 2 to 3 months to ensure the drinking water is properly cleaned when passing through the water filtration system.
+If properly maintained, faucet-mount filters can last up to 4 years.

 Meet the Tester